Original air date: 5/10/2002 (produced in 2001)

 - Noticing the Fourth Wall: Patrick reacts to the narrator, thinking the ceiling of the Krusty Krab is haunted.

 - Overly Long Gag: The narrator's "da da da" song building up to the preparation of the Krabby Patty.
 He even pauses to take a breath.
 The gag purposely uses up the last few minutes of the episode so that the secret formula is not revealed.
-It also makes sense in-universe, as a safety measure in case Plankton ever got a hold of the tape.

 - Plot Hole: If there's a standing fee, why is Patrick allowed to stand there and go "uuuuuuuh"?